PammillerPersonal/open-source-policy/practice.md

 If GSA team members aren't sure whether they should make something public, they should ask a person on our CTO Digital Service team for advice _first_.
 (Ask through cto@gsa.gov)

-If GSA team members inadvertently come into the possession of classified information (Secret, Top Secret, etc.), they should immediately report it to the the supervisor and agency CISO.
+If GSA team members inadvertently come into the possession of classified information (Secret, Top Secret, etc.), they should immediately report it to the supervisor and agency CISO.

 Sensitive information we need to protect includes, but is not limited to: